-Rewrite and edit you profile information or introductory messages so they are concise, but still show your authentic self.
-Instead of launching into an essay about all your interests and how you participate in each of them, list your top two hobbies by saying something like, "I take a weekly yoga class and read before bed every night."
-As your relationship progresses you can get into more details.
+Rewrite and edit your profile information or introductory messages so they are concise but still show your authentic self.
+Instead of launching into an essay about all your interests and how you participate in each of them, list your top few hobbies and interests.
+As your relationship progresses, you can get into more details.

 What Is the Etiquette for Online Dating?

 - Be patient with their response time.
 Sometimes it may take a few hours before they get back to you.